farizrahman4u/loopgpt/README.md

         ...
 ```

-LoopGPT gives a default ID and description to your tool but you can override them if you'd like:
+L♾️pGPT gives a default ID and description to your tool but you can override them if you'd like:

 ```python
 class GetWeather(BaseTool):